 There are two elements to the trip from Labuan to Brunei.
 The first is to get the ferry from the Malaysian Island of Labuan to the Brunei Port of Serasa.
 The second is to take the trip from the ferry port of Serasa to the Brunei capital, Bandar Seri Begawan.
+You will do this by going from the port of Serasa to the nearby town of Muara and then onto Bandar Seri Begawan.
 We recommend you book the ferry at least one day in advance of your trip.
-When we first travelled this route online booking wasn’t;t available, but some of the route is, so we have updated this post to include the full 2019 information.
+When we first traveled this route online booking wasn’t available, but now some of the route is, so we have updated this post to include the full information – and we’ve also included the details of how to go from Brunei to Labuan – plus how to book and buy these tickets.

-In this article we’ll cover the location of the ferry terminals in Labuan and Serasa, how to buy tickets in person and how to buy tickets online.
-We’ll also explain how to get from Serasa ferry terminal to Bandar Seri Begawan.
+In this article, we’ll cover the location of the ferry terminals in Labuan and Serasa, how to buy tickets in person and how to buy tickets online.
+We’ll also explain how to get from the Serasa ferry terminal to Bandar Seri Begawan.

-There is a money changer in Labuan that you will want to visit as there is no ATM or money changing facilities at Serasa ferry terminal.
+There is a money changer in Labuan that you will want to visit as there is no ATM or money-changing facilities at the Serasa ferry terminal.
 You’ll find it at the Ranjut Store money changer on the corner of Jalan Bunga Raya and Jalan Dewan.

 All we needed was enough money to get us to the ATM in BSB.
 Depending on how you get from the ferry to BSB that could range from B$1 to B$40.